 Garnering real-life experience

 Attending community college prepares you for the real world, and with a work-study program, you can take that preparation to the next level.
-Due to the supply of work-study jobs, you are essentially “guaranteed” a job, if you qualify for the FWS program.
-Due to the significant incentives employers have, you are more likely to be hired for your job of choice under the FWS program.
+Due to the supply of work-study jobs, you are essentially “guaranteed” a job if you qualify for the FWS program.
+Due to employers' significant incentives, you are more likely to be hired for your job of choice under the FWS program.

 Graduating from college with a degree is no longer sufficient for garnering an ideal job.
 As the economy becomes more competitive, it is important that your employment candidacy has an edge in the pool of job applicants.
-Through the work-study program, you can garner real-life experience and build your resume, which will be beneficial throughout your professional career.
-It also demonstrates that you can an ability to effectively manage the responsibilities of working and attending school simultaneously.
+Through the work-study program, you can garner real-life experience and build your resume, which will benefit your professional career.
+It also demonstrates that you can the ability to effectively manage the responsibilities of working and attending school simultaneously.

 You will also develop a professional relationship with your FWS supervisor, meaning that you can add a work reference to your resume.
-This continues to enhance your ability to obtain the job of your choice upon your graduation from college.
+This continues to enhance your ability to obtain the job of your choice upon graduation.

 This video discusses federal work-study, which is a type of financial aid for colleges in the United States.

 With an FWS job, your employer will understand that you are a community college student and, therefore, will most likely be flexible in scheduling your work based on your school schedule.
 This may not apply to jobs that are outside of the FWS program, as employers have no incentive to hire a community college student in contrast to other job applicants.
 Therefore, they may be more stringent upon your working schedule without considering your class schedule.

 Also, remember that, unlike standard jobs, your income from the FWS program is not counted against your eligibility for future financial aid.
 Although the earnings are taxed, you can still qualify for other forms of government financial aid.

 The beauty of a federal work-study program is that you can earn the funding for your education while giving back to the community through your campus or non-profit organizations.